BrianPugh/cyclopts/docs/source/api.rst

       :type: Optional[Union[str, Iterable[str]]]
       :value: None

       Name of application, or subcommand if registering to another application.
-Name fallback resolution:
+Name resolution order:

       1. User specified :attr:`~.App.name` parameter.
       2. If a :attr:`~.App.default` function has been registered, the name of that function.